DFE-Digital/education-benchmarking-and-insights/documentation/developers/features/incomplete-data.md

 The intention of this feature is to provide a warning for users of the service flagging when the data they are viewing contains incomplete data for the year.
 This will be used in school to school comparisons on the Spending and Costs, Workforce and Compare your Costs pages.

 In Cosmos DB the record for a school has a field "Periods covered by return".
-This has an int value representing the number of months the school has submitted data for.
+This has a value representing the number of months the school has submitted data for.

 This is used to create a HasIncompleteData prop which is used to flag when financial data is incomplete.
 See the Usage section for a list of where this is used relating to this feature [here](#usage).

-For the Spending and costs page this is used to conditionally render a warning text banner in the Razor view.

-For the Compare your costs and Benchmark workforce data this is again conditionally rendered but in the React components.
+Warning text is rendered for the Spending and costs page, Compare your costs and Benchmark workforce data when any of the schools in the comparison are flagged as having incomplete data.

 ## Goals